Our incredible location

 Since Spring 2016 their gardener has removed many tonnes of weeds and exotic vegetation in readiness for replacement with habitat suitable to local varieties of native bird, insect, flora and fauna.

-Well - now, the plans and applications have been lodged with Cabonne Council which involve replanting the land to suitable cold-climate native species across the entire 5-acre ecotourism site (subject to DA).
+Well - now, we are fine-tuning our plans to re-lodge with Cabonne Council which will involve replanting the land to suitable cold-climate native species across the entire 5-acre ecotourism site (subject to DA).

-The plan further envisages the rebuilding of native bird corridors between the precinct and the neighbouring Mount Canobolas State Conservation Area recently affected by out of control bushfires.
+The revise plans will focus upon the rebuilding of native bird corridors between the precinct and the neighbouring Mount Canobolas State Conservation Area recently affected by out of control bushfires.